hzyhhzy/KataGomo_fork/README.md

+# To make it easier to search. new repo: https://github.com/hzyhhzy/KataGomo
+# This repo is a fork of Katago, so it cannot be searched

 # Recent progresses (Latest update: 2024.10.26)

 | Branch     | Introduction   | Stage        | Cost (RTX4090 \* Day) | Model size| Notes                  |